Because diets don’t really work

 What the heck is intuitive eating, anyway?
 There are 10 principles that make up the whole sphere of intuitive eating, and I’ll be discussing one of these here each week.
 And the first principle?
 Reject the Diet Mentality.
 The definitive book, which I am currently reading, is called ‘Intuitive Eating: A Revolutionary Program That Works‘.
 As it just recently came into my hands, imagine my shock when I flipped to the table of contents and found that the principles are EX-ACT-LY what I’ve already been doing for the past 3 years with amazing success.
 I didn’t even know intuitive eating was “a thing” when I started out, so that goes to show how natural it feels.
 My blog series will also talk about how easily these ideas can be applied to real-life, and hey, unbeknownst to me it has been in my life for years!

 In the meantime, I’d love to know your experience with dieting and the direction you’d like to take your own healthy lifestyle.
-Leave me a comment, e-mail me at email@example.com, or if you’re ready to take the plunge, head over to my Coaching page to explore my coaching packages.
+Leave me a comment or e-mail me at firstname.lastname@example.org.

 Have a wonderful week, friends.